How to Create Online Community Guidelines - Personify

 6.1 Citation

-Cite references in the text by name and year in parentheses.
-Some examples: Endnote by Clarivate Analytics (https://www.myendnoteweb.com/EndNoteWeb.html) or Mendeley (https://www.mendeley.com/) can be used for citation management.
+Cite references within the text by author surname(s) and year of publication, enclosed in parentheses.
+Citation management software, such as EndNote by Clarivate Analytics (https://www.myendnoteweb.com/EndNoteWeb.html) or Mendeley (https://www.mendeley.com/) may be employed.

 Some examples:

-The reference list should contain only works cited within the text that have been published or accepted for publication.
-Personal communications and unpublished works should be mentioned solely within the text.
-Entries in the reference list should be numbered consecutively.
+The reference list must include only works cited within the text that have been published or accepted for publication.
+Personal communications and unpublished works should be mentioned exclusively within the text.
+Entries in the reference list must be arranged alphabetically by the author's surname and year of publication.

-Authors should refer to this tutorial on how to cite PubMed articles in APA: https://www.youtube.com/watch?v=6c1_BOQN0g0
+Authors may refer to this tutorial on citing PubMed articles in APA style: https://www.youtube.com/watch?v=6c1_BOQN0g0

-Or use APA Citation Generator 7, to generate all types of references at:
+Alternatively, authors may utilize APA Citation Generator 7 to generate references of various types at:

 https://www.citefast.com/?s=APA7#_Journal